 Now let’s cut to the chase and walk you through creating your WooCommerce store.

-Check out our list of the 8 best WordPress hosting providers for more options.
+Check out our 8 best WordPress hosting providers list for more options.

-While narrowing down on your hosting options, look for one that is reliable, offers at least 99.9% uptime, is secure, loads fast, offers CDN, and most importantly, supports WordPress and WooCommerce.
+While narrowing down on your hosting options, look for one that is reliable, offers at least 99.9% uptime, is secure, loads fast offer, CDN, and most importantly, supports WordPress and WooCommerce.